 PENN STATE 23, SYRACUSE 17

-One of the top questions this offseason was whether Penn State could build off of last year's 8-4 record thanks to five-star freshman quarterback Christian Hackenberg.
-In spite of some patchy play, Hackenberg threw for 278 yards and two touchdowns as Penn State managed to hold off Syracuse to win at MetLife Stadium in East Rutherford, NJ.
+One of the top questions this offseason was whether Penn State could build on last year's 8-4 record with five-star freshman quarterback Christian Hackenberg.
+In spite of some patchy play, Hackenberg threw for 278 yards and two touchdowns as Penn Stateheld off Syracuse to win at MetLife Stadium in East Rutherford, NJ.

-Neither team could get anything going on the ground; Penn State could average only 1.5 yards on 38 carries, and Syracuse was marginally better at 1.9 yards per carry.
+Neither team could get anything going on the ground.
+Penn State averaged only 1.5 yards on 38 carries, and Syracuse was marginally better at 1.9 yards per carry.
 Passing and special teams were the difference, as Syracuse's Drew Allen was a subpar 16/37 for 189 yards, no touchdowns and two interceptions while Penn State's Sam Ficken continued his rapid improvement from last season by going 3/3 on field goals.